Here are 8 Tips For Choosing the Right Personal Trainer for you in the New Year (or any other time)!

 These questions can leave us frustrated and often times unhappy with our choice in trainers.
 But, perk up!
 Help is on the way.
-Read On for your definitive guide on choosing the right personal trainer for you.
+Read On for your definitive guide and 8 tips on choosing the right personal trainer for you.

 - Qualifications: A competent personal trainer should have at least one certification from on of the Top 5 Personal Trainer Certification Organizations.
 This ensures at least some level of competency with human anatomy, kinesiology, methodology and professional interaction.
 Additional certifications would do well to round out and reinforce what your trainer should know.

 - Training Methodology: Ask your prospective trainer about their training philosophy.
 Do they employ only one type of training methodology?
 Or can they explain how they would tailor your program to your goals and contrast that to someone with other goals?
 If not, then they probably won’t tailor your program as you progress.